 4. Kirkland Signature Almond Butter

-The bulk container size of Kirkland Signature Almond Butter is a great addition for use at home or in the breakroom kitchen of your office.
-With one ingredient, this almond butter can make a great base for an indulgent trail mix.
+Kirkland Signature Almond Butter in a large container is a great thing to have at home or in the kitchen of your office break room.
+With one ingredient, this almond butter can make an ideal base for an indulgent trail mix.
 Or, spread it on crackers and celery stalks for a simple snack.

 5. Wild Soil Almond Butter